 After development of a five-year long range plan focused on programs and services, the Library Trustees commissioned a comprehensive Feasibility Study in 2016.
 The result of this study was a recommendation by the Trustees in February 2017 to construct a new library building, as a renovation would be costly and reduce usable space yet fail to provide appropriately for both current and future uses.
 Town Meeting approved creation of a Library Building Committee in November 2017.
 The Building Committee’s expected completion of the schematic design phase by late 2019 will inform detailed planning, and enable private fundraising to begin in earnest.

-The Belmont Library Foundation is leading the effort to raise private funds for a new building, and is in the early stages of formally launching a Capital Campaign.
+The Belmont Library Foundation is leading the effort to raise private funds for a new building.
 In partnership with the Library Administration, its Trustees, and the Friends of the Library, the Foundation encourages continued and increased support of the Belmont Public Library as a valuable community resource.

 Entities of the Belmont Library

 The Belmont Public Library provides a center for information and discovery through innovative programming, robust collections, and responsive services.
 The Library is a place for Belmont to learn, share, and create.
 Its mission is to enrich the lives of the community by empowering its citizens’ personal, educational and professional growth.
 The library is dedicated to advancing literacy and fostering life-long learning.
 Learn more here.

 The Board of Trustees of the Public Library consists of six members elected at the Annual Town Election for a term of three years (two members each year).
 The Trustees are responsible for “sole care and management of the library”, including custody of books and other property, regulations for governing the library and its use, appointing the Librarian, and overseeing Town appropriations for the library and expenditure of funds for books and other materials, maintenance, support and promotion of the library and its facilities.
 Learn more about the Library Board here.